An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Introduction

-The other nonconvex optimization framework for model reduction is formulated in e.g., \cite{Yu1999approximate,sato2017structure,sato2018pHsys,sato2021book,Jiang2019model} and the references therein.
-In this framework, the first-order conditions for (local) $\mathcal{H}_2$ optimality is established on coupled Lyapunov equations, and then gradient-based algorithms are devised to search for reduced-order models on the Stiefel manifold and Riemannian manifold, respectively, leading to structure-preserving reduced-order models.
-However, these methods in \cite{Yu1999approximate,sato2017structure,sato2018pHsys,sato2021book} require the system state matrix or its symmetric part to be negative definite.
-The current paper follows this Lyapunov framework but requires only the stability of state matrices and hence can handle more general systems with different structural properties.

-In this paper, we focus on the Petrov-Galerkin projection framework striving to find an optimal reduced-order model that not only admits the $\mathcal{H}_2$ optimality in reduction error but also preserves structural properties of interest.
-To this end, the $(Q,S,R)$-\textit{dissipativity} of a linear state-space model is considered and characterized by a linear matrix inequality, whose solution is called a structure matrix and incorporated into constructing the project matrix.
-It can lead to certain degrees of freedom by altering the structure matrix to maintain desired structural properties including dissipativity, passivity, and bounded realness.
-Then, the model reduction problem is formulated as a nonconvex optimization on the basis of a noncompact Stiefel manifold.
-By using the controllability and observability Gramian matrices of the error system, we derive the explicit expression of the gradient of its objective function on the matrix manifold and provide two gradient descent algorithms to find a (local) optimal projection yielding the smallest reduction error.
-Unlike the previous works which only preserve one structural feature, this method allows retaining multiple structural properties in one unified framework by simply altering the structure matrix.
-Furthermore, compared to \cite{Yu1999approximate}, we formulate the optimal projection problem on a noncompact Stiefel manifold that enables the algorithm to search the solutions in a larger topological space.
+This paper builds upon the Lyapunov-based optimization framework, but relaxes this restriction by only requiring system stability.
+We adopt an oblique Petrov-Galerkin projector to construct reduced models that minimize the $\mathcal{H}_2$ error while preserving multiple structural properties of interest, such as stability, bounded realness, sector boundedness, and dissipativity.
+These properties are encoded via linear matrix inequalities (LMIs), whose solution defines a structure matrix used to construct a projection.
+Then, the model reduction problem is formulated as a nonconvex optimization on the Stiefel manifold.
+By using the controllability and observability Gramians of the error system, we derive the explicit expression of the gradient of its objective function on the matrix manifold, and also we analyze the properties of this gradient and propose an efficient gradient descent algorithm to compute a locally optimal projection that ensures both low reduction error and the preservation of desirable structural properties.

 The paper is organized as follows.
-In Section~\ref{sec:Preliminaries} we recapitulate some preliminaries on the $\mathcal{H}_2$ norm and introduce the problem setting for the structure-preserving model reduction.
-The main results are presented in Section~\ref{sec:projection} and Section~\ref{sec:gradient}, where we formulate the model reduction problem in an optimization framework and solve it using gradient-based algorithms.
-The proposed methods are illustrated numerically in Section~\ref{sec:example}, and some concluding remarks are made in Section~\ref{sec:conclusion}.
+Section~\ref{sec:Preliminaries} introduces the problem setting for structure-preserving model reduction.
+The main results are presented in Sections~\ref{sec:projection} and~\ref{sec:gradient}, where we formulate the model reduction problem as a nonconvex optimization and develop gradient-based solution methods.
+Numerical examples are provided in Section~\ref{sec:example}, and concluding remarks are given in Section~\ref{sec:conclusion}.